First time buyer mortgages - help is at hand!

-In recent years many first time buyers have struggled to save enough money towards a deposit to buy their own first home.
+In recent years many of those looking for first time buyers mortgages have struggled to save enough money towards a deposit to buy their own first home.
+If you are looing at first time buyer mortgages, read on…

 With average rents in the UK at around £900 per month, and house prices and rural rents continually rising in many parts of the country, it is no wonder that many first time buyers have been kept out of the housing market for so long and left with little or no hope of getting onto the property ladder.